DevAlves1993/OSmsJava/README.md

 ## Contributing
 If you would like to contribute code you can do so through GitHub by forking the repository and sending a pull request.
+The list of the contributions which would be welcome.

+* Documentation : Participated in the writing of the documentation.
+* Example : Creation of several examples of implementations